kitnil/awesome/README.md

 ## Ruby

+- [transmuter](https://github.com/kalbasit/transmuter) - The Alien device to convert Markdown and Textile files to HTML or PDF
 - [data-science-interviews](https://github.com/alexeygrigorev/data-science-interviews) - Data science interview questions and answers
 - [awesome-space](https://github.com/orbitalindex/awesome-space) - 🛰️🚀A list of awesome space-related packages and resources maintained by The Orbital Index
 - [ciao](https://github.com/brotandgames/ciao) - HTTP checks & tests (private & public) monitoring - check the status of your URL